 GTC policy is strict regarding class size.
-The class size must not exceed 20 students per class (maximum Instructor/Student ratio is 1:20).
+The class size for Interactive Distance Learning courses (online) does not exceed 20 students per class (maximum Instructor/Student ratio is 1:20).
 The Director of Academic Affairs and Student Services/Chief Academic Officer may add another class section to the quarter schedule if over 20 students have enrolled in a specific course- depending on available resources.
+The class size for on-ground courses is determined by the number of computers in each classroom (maximum Instructor/Student ratio is 1:8 in one classroom and 1:12 in the second classroom).